 The flavor will be stronger when eaten raw, but mellows out when cooked (often turning sweeter and slightly nutty).

 Look for sprouts that are bright green, with tight heads, and the leaves aren't wilted.
 If they are still attached to the stem, they will last longer.

 Signs that your brussels sprouts are going bad include turning slimy, black spots on the leaves, brown on the inside, browning on the cut stem end, and a very strong off smell.

 Sometimes the outer leaves look bad, but if you peel them off and the next layer of leaves look green and healthy, you can go ahead and eat them.
 First, finish peeling off all of the bad leaves.

 Store loose brussels sprouts in an open container in the crisper drawer and they will usually last 2-3 weeks.
 However their flavor gets more bitter and less sweet the longer they are stored, so it's best to eat them within 3 to 5 days.

 Sometimes during the Thanksgiving and Winter holiday season, you can find sprouts attached to the stalk.
 They can be stored in a glass of water in the fridge, if you have a space tall enough to accommodate that setup.
 If not, store the entire stalk in a plastic bag if possible.

 Brussels sprouts can be prepped a day or two in advance and stored in an airtight container in the fridge.
 This includes sprouts that have been cut in half as well as shredded.

-Color: when cooked, the purple color will fade a little but still remains purple (unlike purple asparagus, which tends to lose nearly all of its purple color when cooked).
+It's worth noting that the purple color fades a little when cooked, but still retain some of their purple color (unlike purple asparagus, which tends to lose all of its purple color when cooked).